HomeAdvertisingCookieless Ads: Use First-Party Data Right

 Did you know?
 According to Braze’s research, businesses using first-party data effectively see up to 2.9 times higher customer lifetime value compared to those relying primarily on third-party data.

-The shift away from cookies isn’t just a technical challenge—it’s an opportunity to build stronger, more transparent relationships with your audience.
-This article provides concrete strategies for collecting, managing, and activating first-party data to drive effective advertising in a privacy-first digital ecosystem.
+Moving away from cookies is more than a technical hurdle.
+It is a chance to build stronger, more transparent relationships with your audience.
+This article gives you concrete ways to collect, manage, and activate first-party data so your advertising still works in a privacy-first environment.

 • 2017: Apple’s Safari introduced Intelligent Tracking Prevention